KunalxKushwaha/AI-Tools/readme.md

 ✅ **Background Remover** – Remove image backgrounds instantly.
 ✅ **Object Remover** – Erase unwanted objects from images.
 ✅ **Resume Reviewer** – AI-powered resume suggestions & improvements.
-✅ **Community Page** – Showcase and explore AI-generated images.Where you can like or dislike any image.
+✅ **Community Page** – Showcase and explore AI-generated images.Where you can Like or dDslike any image.

 ---